cyverse-de/sonora/tech-stack.md

 [Express](https://expressjs.com/) is an open-source web framework for Node.js and handles requests and [routing](https://expressjs.com/en/guide/routing.html) in Sonora.
 It allows you to add whatever kind of middleware you want for things like body parsing, error handling, logging, etc.

+## Keycloak
+[Keycloak](https://www.keycloak.org/) is an open-source tool for authentication.
+It works with LDAP, has single-sign on capabilities, and can be customized to match a theme.
+We're using [Keycloak Connect](https://github.com/keycloak/keycloak-nodejs-connect) to integrate Keycloak into Sonora.